 Jack Rosenthal (1967)

-Jack had already written over 150 episodes, before he
+Jack had already written over 150

-with credits including The Lovers, Bar Mitzvah Boy,
+dramatists, with credits including The Lovers, Bar Mitzvah Boy,

 Spend, Spend, Spend and London's Burning.